Special Education ResourcesLinks to sites related to Special Education national and state laws, regulations.

 Special Education Resource Links for Families and Professionals

-Note: The California Department of Education does not control the contents of web site links provided.
-How current, comprehensive and relevant the data, on outside sites, is the responsibility of that web site's administrator.
-If you have concerns, questions or requests, contact the web administrator of the site visited.
+Note: The California Department of Education does not control the contents of Web site links provided.
+How current, comprehensive, and relevant the data are on outside sites is the responsibility of that Web site's administrator.
+If you have concerns, questions, or requests, contact the Web administrator of the site visited.

 of California School Administrators (ACSA)

 Mission is to support California's educational leaders, ensure all students have the essential skills and knowledge needed to excel and champion public education.

 of University Centers on Disabilities

 (formerly the American